niehusst/MapTextSynthesizer/README.md

 #### Python Samples

+Python sample file: ```samples/text_synthesizer.py```

 To compile a Ctypes Python sample that uses a shared library, call ```make python_ctypes``` from the base directory to compile a shared object file and the C code wrapper for the MTS C++ code.
 Then navigate to the samples directory and run the code from your terminal; ```python text_synthesizer.py```.
+Unlike the C++ samples, the Python sample uses a GUI that allows you to dynamically adjust the pause time between displayed images.

+A benchmark test can also be run by passing the command line argument 'benchmark' when you run the sample; ```python text_synthesizer.py benchmark```.

 #### C++ Samples